0 hidden charges. 0 forex

 US Stock Market Timings – IST Edition

-If you begin investing in US stocks from India, you need to be aware of the stock market timings that apply to American stocks and how they translate to Indian standard time (or IST).
+If you begin investing in US stocks from India, you need to be aware of the US stock market timings that apply to American stocks and how they translate to Indian standard time (or IST).

 Fawning Over FAANG – Five US Stocks Worth Noting

 The products and services these companies offer have a strong grip on societies worldwide and are included among the world’s largest companies.
-As of October 2021, they collectively had a market capitalization close to USD 9.29 trillion.
+As of October 2021, they collectively had a market capitalisation of close to USD 9.29 trillion.
 Provided you choose to dabble in US stocks from India, finding a mutual fund that invests in the same could help you get in on the action.

 Trader, Investor, Buyer Beware

-Double, Double Taxation Trouble
+1. Double, Double Taxation Trouble

-Should you choose to opt for profits after your tax has been deducted at source, you must indicate the same when you file your taxes.
+• Should you choose to opt for profits after your tax has been deducted at source, you must indicate the same when you file your taxes.
 Over 88 countries have entered into double tax avoidance agreements (DTAA) with India, including Australia and Canada.

-Exchange Rates Fluctuate All the time!
+2. Exchange Rates Fluctuate All The Time!

-That said, you can take advantage of the US dollar by investing in US stocks in India.
-So long as its value appreciates, so make your investments, regardless of whether your portfolio remains unchanged.
+• You can take advantage of the US dollar by investing in US stocks in India.
+So long as its value appreciates, make your investments, regardless of whether your portfolio remains unchanged.
+It’s worth noting that Indian banks levy a fee for foreign exchange, ranging from 0.5 to 2 percent depending on the bank and investment advisor you select.

 Frequently Asked Questions